 This article only applies to guests in select Canadian provinces (AB, ON, and QC).
-Click here for insurance information on renting cars in the United States.
-If you are renting in Germany, please view this article.
+Click here for insurance information on booking cars in the United States.
+If you are booking in Germany, please view this article.
 For information on booking cars outside of the United States or select Canadian provinces (AB, ON and QC), please see the end of this article.

 Turo does not require you to have your own personal insurance coverage in order to book a car on our marketplace.
 If you have insurance, liability insurance offered by Turo via its partner Intact Financial Corporation will supplement your existing coverage.
-Alternatively, some owners on Turo have opted to decline a Turo protection package where they are able to offer commercial rental insurance directly to travelers.
-Travelers who book those vehicles are subject to the owner’s commercial insurance policy instead and waive Turo’s protection.
+Alternatively, some hosts on Turo have opted to decline a Turo protection plan where they are able to offer commercial rental insurance directly to guests.
+Guests who book those vehicles are subject to the host’s commercial insurance policy instead and waive Turo’s protection.

 If you decline all physical damage protection, your out-of-pocket exposure will extend to the full value of the vehicle and all related costs, as described in this FAQ.
 We strongly advise that you should only decline one of our protection plans if you’re confident that your personal insurance will cover you during a Turo trip; it is best to check directly with your insurance company or policy for this information prior to making your decision.